Open NowBusiness

 What is the Early Childhood Education and Care (ECEC) Worker Retention Payment?

 The Early Childhood Education and Care (ECEC) Worker Retention Payment is a business grant offered by Australian Government in Australia.
-The Early Childhood Education and Care (ECEC) Worker Retention Payment provides funding to approved early childhood education and care service providers to support wage increases and on-costs for eligible workers over a two-year period.
+This program provides worker retention payments to early childhood education and care service providers to help increase their workers' wages.
+Funding supports a 10% wage increase in the first year, an additional 5% in the second year, and at least 20% extra funding towards eligible on-costs.

 Who is eligible for the Early Childhood Education and Care (ECEC) Worker Retention Payment?